Jaycar-Electronics/Facial-Recognition-Door-Lock/README.md

 In the picture above, we didn't attach the camera.
 That will go on last once it is plugged into the RPi.

+Also remember that we are using a USB plug to power the device.
+If the wires to your plug is a bit flimsy, you can lock them down with either zip-ties (and drill-holes near the cable) or some hot-glue to do the trick.

 #### Terminal block.